 Function Description VMGuestLib_GetCpuLimitMHz Retrieves the upper limit of processor use in MHz available to the virtual machine.
-For information about setting the CPU limit, see "Limits and Reservations" on page 16.
+For information about setting the CPU limit, see Limits and Reservations.
 VMGuestLib_GetCpuReservationMHz Retrieves the minimum processing power in MHz reserved for the virtual machine.
-For information about setting a CPU reservation, see "Limits and Reservations" on page 16.
+For information about setting a CPU reservation, see Limits and Reservations.
 VMGuestLib_GetCpuShares Retrieves the number of CPU shares allocated to the virtual machine.
-For information about how an ESX server uses CPU shares to manage virtual machine priority, see the vSphere Resource Management Guide .
+For information about how an ESXi host uses CPU shares to manage virtual machine priority, see the vSphere Resource Management Guide .
 VMGuestLib_GetCpuStolenMs Retrieves the number of milliseconds that the virtual machine was in a ready state (able to transition to a run state), but was not scheduled to run.

 VMGuestLib_GetCpuUsedMs Retrieves the number of milliseconds during which the virtual machine has used the CPU.
 This value includes the time used by the guest operating system and the time used by virtualization code for tasks for this virtual machine.
 You can combine this value with the elapsed time (VMGuestLib_GetElapsedMs) to estimate the effective virtual machine CPU speed.
 This value is a subset of elapsedMs.
 VMGuestLib_GetElapsedMs Retrieves the number of milliseconds that have passed in the virtual machine since it last started running on the server.
 The count of elapsed time restarts each time the virtual machine is powered on, resumed, or migrated using VMotion.
 This value counts milliseconds, regardless of whether the virtual machine is using processing power during that time.
 You can combine this value with the CPU time used by the virtual machine (VMGuestLib_GetCpuUsedMs) to estimate the effective virtual machine CPU speed. cpuUsedMS is a subset of this value.
-VMGuestLib_GetHostProcessorSpeed Retrieves the speed of the ESX system's physical CPU in MHz.
+VMGuestLib_GetHostProcessorSpeed Retrieves the speed of the ESXi host's physical CPU in MHz.
 VMGuestLib_GetMemActiveMB Retrieves the amount of memory the virtual machine is actively using-its estimated working set size.
-VMGuestLib_GetMemBalloonedMB Retrieves the amount of memory that has been reclaimed from this virtual machine by the vSphere memory balloon driver (also referred to as the "vmmemctl" driver).
+VMGuestLib_GetMemBalloonedMB Retrieves the amount of memory that has been reclaimed from this virtual machine by the vSphere memory balloon driver, which is also called the "vmmemctl" driver.
 VMGuestLib_GetMemLimitMB Retrieves the upper limit of memory that is available to the virtual machine.
-For information about setting a memory limit, see "Limits and Reservations" on page 16.
+For information about setting a memory limit, see Limits and Reservations.
 VMGuestLib_GetMemMappedMB Retrieves the amount of memory that is allocated to the virtual machine.
 Memory that is ballooned, swapped, or has never been accessed is excluded.
+VMGuestLib_GetMemOverheadMB Retrieves the amount of "overhead" memory associated with this virtual machine that is currently consumed on the host system.
+Overhead memory is additional memory that is reserved for data structures required by the virtualization layer.
+VMGuestLib_GetMemReservationMB Retrieves the minimum amount of memory that is reserved for the virtual machine.
+For information about setting a memory reservation, see Limits and Reservations.
+VMGuestLib_GetMemSharedMB Retrieves the amount of physical memory associated with this virtual machine that is copy-on-write (COW) shared on the host.
+VMGuestLib_GetMemSharedSavedMB Retrieves the estimated amount of physical memory on the host saved from copy-on-write (COW) shared guest physical memory.
+VMGuestLib_GetMemShares Retrieves the number of memory shares allocated to the virtual machine, as an unsigned 32-bit value.
+If the value cannot fit in 32-bits, this call returns an error.
+In that case, use VMGuestLib_GetMemShares64 instead.
+For information about how ESXi hosts use memory shares to manage virtual machine priority, see the vSphere Resource Management Guide .
+VMGuestLib_GetMemShares64 This call was added in vSphere 7.0 to get the 64-bit value of memory shares allocated to the virtual machine.
+VMGuestLib_GetMemSwappedMB Retrieves the amount of memory that has been reclaimed from this virtual machine by transparently swapping guest memory to disk.
+VMGuestLib_GetMemTargetSizeMB Retrieves the size of the target memory allocation for this virtual machine.